-'''

-(open-tcp-server port-number-or-settings)

-'''

-This procedure sets up a socket to accept network connection requests from clients and returns a tcp-server-port from which network connections to clients are obtained.
-Tcp-server-ports are a direct subtype of object-ports (i.e. they are not character-ports) and are input-ports.
-Reading from a tcp-server-port with the read procedure will block until a network connection request is received from a client.
+(open-tcp-server port-number-or-settings) [procedure] This procedure sets up a socket to accept network connection requests from clients and returns a tcp-server-port from which network connections to clients are obtained.
+Tcp-server-ports are a direct subtype of object-ports (i.e. they are not characterports) and are input-ports.
+Reading from a tcp-server-port with the read procedure will block until a network connection request is required from a client.
+The need will block until a network connection request is received from a client.
 The read procedure will then return a tcp-client-port (a subtype of device-port) that represents this connection and allows communication with that client.
-Closing a tcp-server-port with either the close-input-port or close-port procedures will cause the network subsystem to stop accepting connections on that socket.
+Closing a tcp-serverport with either the close-input-port or close-port procedures will cause the network subsystem to stop accepting connections on that socket.